By Holly Reisem Hanna

 My gut reaction to this question is no. But it’s been a long time since I’ve done any research on the topic, so, I decided to dig in and see if there were any new opportunities out there.

 Upon my initial search, I found numerous companies that allow you to assemble stuff at home and get paid.
 The items include chains, jewelry, charms, pins, bookmarks, crosses, doll house furniture, magnets, electronics, and circuit boards.
 They all have a similar process in place.
-People who want to work from home pay these companies a fee (usually $50 – $100) for a starter kit, which includes supplies and directions on how to make the items.
+People who want to work from home pay these companies a fee (usually $50 – $100) for an assembly starter kit, which includes supplies and directions on how to make the items.
 Once the assembly kit is received individuals put the things together then sell them back to the company for a profit.

 Sounds easy, right?